Director's Special (film): Casting and filming

-The film's lead role was first offered to Komal Kumar who rejected the offer after hearing the story line which makes the spoof of Kannada film industry.
-After re-working with the script, the director approached Dhananjay, a software techie, to play the lead role.
+The film's lead role was first offered to Komal Kumar who rejected the offer after hearing the storyline which makes the spoof of the Kannada film industry.
+After re-working the script, the director approached Dhananjay, a software techie, to play the lead role.
 Subsequently, he signed actor Rangayana Raghu to play a prominent role.

-Filming began in 2011 and was completed the same year, excluding a song sequence which was filmed in 2012.
-The song, an item number featured actress Pooja Gandhi in a cameo role in the song.
+The filming began in 2011 and was completed the same year, excluding a song sequence which was filmed in 2012.
+An item number featured actress Pooja Gandhi in a cameo role in the song.
 Choreographed by Imran Sardhariya, the sequence was filmed at a studio in Bangalore.

 Soundtrack

-Anoop seelin composed music for the soundtracks for the lyrics written by B. R. Lakshman Rao, and Sharadasutha.
+Anoop Seelin composed music for the soundtracks, and the lyrics were written by B. R. Lakshman Rao and Sharadasutha.
 The album consisting of three tracks includes an instrumental number "Mouna Raaga".

 Release and reception

-After several delays in the production and post-production, director announced the release to be in April 2013.
+After several delays in the production and post-production, the director announced the release to be in April 2013.
 But owing to the other big production releases and theater availability issues, the film was pushed for a May release.
 The film made its theatrical release on 31 May 2013 in 50 theatres across Karnataka.

 Critical reception

 The film opened to positive reviews from critics upon theatrical release.
 The performances of Rangayana Raghu and Dhananjay received unanimous praise.
 G. S. Kumar of The Times of India reviewed the film and gave it a 3.5/5 rating, and wrote, "With a good script and narration, director Guruprasad has done a good job by weaving the story that has comedy, sentiment, attachment and detachment in life."
 He concluded writing praises of the acting performances of Rangayana Raghu, Dhananjay and the supporting cast, and the music, camera and editing departments.
 Prakash Upadhyaya of Oneindia gave the film a rating of three and a half stars out of five and praised the role of the technical and the acting departments in the film, giving special praise to Rangayana Raghu's performance.
 Sify.com gave the film a "good" rating and credits Guruprasad's style of filmmaking with a "futuristic topic as the theme" and adds that the film "[goes] ... beyond the traditional realm to explore human mind".
 He concluded, "Performance wise, it is Rangayana Raghu, who excels on the screen.
 The newcomer Dhananjay shows promise."
 The Hindu writes "A dialogue with greed" on the theme of the film.
 Of the acting performances, the reviewer writes, "Though it is Rangayana Raghu who steals the show with his restrained performance, the newcomer Dhanajaya proves his mettle.
-And writing about Pooja Gandhi’s item number ‘Kannalli Yest Hottu Nektiya’, song provides a ‘commercial’ relief to the audience".
+And writing about Pooja Gandhi's item number 'Kannalli Yest Hottu Nektiya', song provides a 'commercial' relief to the audience".